ItsAlexander91/PythonCalc/README.md

 Welcome to the python calculator!
-Just run the exe and you are good to go!
+Just run the exe in the releases and you are good to go!